jimhigson/oboe.js/writing/main/5_Implementation.md

 file is also much faster to transfer to their users, mostly because of the cost of establishing connections and the http overhead.

-Javascript files are interpreted in series by the browser so dependencies must come before dependants, tricks for circular dependencies notwithstanding.
-Unsurprisingly, files concatenated in the same order as they would be delivered to the browser will be functionally equivalent to the same files delivered separately.
-Several tools are available to automate this stage of the build process, including the topological sort of the dependency digraph that finds a working concatenation order.
+Javascript files are interpreted in series by the browser so load-time dependencies must precede dependants.
+Unsurprisingly, separate files once concatenated following the same order as delivered to the browser will load more quickly but are functionally equivalent, at least barring syntax errors.
+Several tools exist to automate this stage of the build process, incorporating a topological sort of the dependency digraph in order to find a working concatenation order.

-Early in this project I chose Require.js although it was later abandoned because I found it to be too heavyweight.
-Javascript as a language doesn't have an import statement so Require implements importing in Javascript itself as a normally executable function.
-When running raw source, this function AJAXes in the imported source but Require also has an 'optimise mode' which uses static analysis to deduce a workable source order and concatenates into a single file.
-This of course is impossible in the general case and if, for example, the import is subject to branching require falls back to lazy loading, fetching only when needed.
-In practice undecidability isn't an issue because importing is typically unconditional and may even be an advantage in larger projects.
-To speed up initial loading of larger web applications, *Asynchronous Module Definition* (AMD) imports rarely-loaded functionality in response to events, resisting static analysis and so downloading the code only as it is needed.
+Early in this project I chose *Require.js* although I later moved on because it was too heavyweight.
+Javascript as a language doesn't have an import statement.
+Require contributes the importing ability to Javascript from inside the language sandbox as the `require` function, a standard asynchronous call.
+Calls to `require` AJAX in and execute the imported source, returning any exported symbols by a callback.
+For non-trivial applications this mode is intended mostly for debugging; because a network hop is involved the protocol is chatty and slowed by highly latent calls between modules.
+For efficient delivery Require also has the `optimise` command which concatenates into a single file by using static analysis to deduce a workable source order.
+Because `require` may appear anywhere in the source, this in the general case is of course undecidable so Require falls back to lazy loading.
+In practice undecidability isn't a problem because imports are generally not subject to branching.
+In larger webapps lazy loading speeding up the initial page load and is actually an advantage.
+The technique of *Asynchronous Module Definition* (AMD) intentionally imports rarely-loaded modules in response to events.
+By resisting the static analysis the units will not be downloaded until they are needed.

+AMD is mostly of interest to web applications with a central hub but also some rarely used parts.
+Oboe does not fit this profile: everybody who uses it will use all of the library.
+Regardless, I hoped to use `optimise` to generate my combined
-I hoped to use Require's `optimise` to generate my distributable Javascript library.
-However, require's structure necessitates that calls to the importing functions stay in the code and that the require.js run-time component is available to facilitate these calls.
-For a small project I found this constant-size overhead too large in relation to the rest of the project.
-Require also prefers to be used as the sole means of loading scripts meaning that Oboe would not fit naturally into web applications not already using require.
-Overall, Require seems more suited to developing whole applications than programming libraries.
+Javascript file.
+Even after optimisation, Require's design necessitates that calls to `require` stay in the code and that the require.js run-time component is available to handle these calls.
+For a micro-library a ???k overhead was too large to accommodate.
+Overall, Require seems more suited to developing stand-alone applications than programming libraries.

-Having abandoned require rather than look for another sophisticated means to perform concatenation I decided to pick up the simplest tool which could possibly work, a Grunt module which works like the unix `cat` command.
-With only 15 source Javascript files manually finding a working order by drawing a graph on paper isn't a daunting task.
-As new files are added it is simple to find a place to insert them into the list.
+Having abandoned Require, I decided to pick up the simplest tool which could possibly work.
+With only 15 source files and a fairly sparse dependency graph finding a working order on paper wasn't a daunting task.
+Combined with a Grunt analogue to the unix `cat` command I quickly had a working build process.
 I adjusted each Javascript file to, when loaded directly, place its API in the global namespace, then post-concatenation wrapped the combined in a single function, converting the APIs inside the function from global to the scope of that function, thereby hiding the